Home » Switzerland

 Thank you for reading this post, don't forget to subscribe!

-Basel is Switzerland’s third largest city and with it being so close to Germany and France, has a special identity.
+Embark on a Basel City Walk to uncover the city’s medieval charm, impressive museums, and unique cultural identity.
+Basel is Switzerland’s third largest city, and with it being so close to Germany and France, has a special identity.

-Once a Roman settlement, Basel flourished during the Middle Ages as a prominent center for trade and learning, boasting one of Europe’s oldest universities.
+Once a Roman settlement, Basel flourished during the Middle Ages as a prominent centre for trade and learning, boasting one of Europe’s oldest universities.

 Today, it’s renowned as Switzerland’s cultural capital, celebrated for its world-class museums, vibrant art scene, and captivating architecture.

-If you are a lover of art and museums you will be in heaven, there are more than 40 museums in Basel.
+If you are a lover of art and museums, you will be in heaven, as there are more than 40 museums in Basel.

-Embark on enchanting Self-Guided City Walks across some of Europe’s most picturesque destinations.
-There are 7 Self-Guided City Walks in three countries – Austria, Liechtenstein & Switzerland.
+Embark on enchanting Alpine City Walks across some of Europe’s most picturesque destinations.
+There are eight City Walks: Salzburg, Vienna, Vaduz, Ljubljana, Basel, Bern, Luzern and Zürich located in four countries – Austria, Liechtenstein, Slovenia & Switzerland.
+This guide has 192 pages and more than 150 of our own photos.

-Switzerland’s cities captivate in diverse ways: Basel enchants with its art and history, Bern‘s UNESCO-listed old town delights with medieval architecture, and Luzern charms with its lakeside beauty and iconic Chapel Bridge.
-Lastly, Zurich combines cosmopolitan sophistication with stunning lakeside and mountain views, making each stroll an unforgettable experience.
+Switzerland’s cities captivate in distinctive ways: Basel brims with art and history along the Rhine, Bern’s UNESCO-listed old town radiates medieval charm, Luzern blends lakeside beauty with its famous Chapel Bridge, and Zurich balances cosmopolitan style with serene lake and mountain views.

 The city of Zurich, a global center for banking and finance was founded by the Romans around the year 15BC.
 The Zurich Self-Guided City Walk will guide you to the best sights in the center of the city.